janfrode/very-slow-movie-player/README.md

 				    },
 ```

+Since my screen is in portrait mode 800x1280, I cropped out this from the center of
+the image -- keeping aspect ratio.
+Hopefully the central part contains the important bits.

 This kind of worked -- but was very flickering between each frame.
 Next I modified
 generate.py script to use pygame to display each frame in fullscreen using "pygame".
 This was done using the vsmp.py script.